ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 A few general tips for ensuring more successful discussions and presentations particularly with non-engineers when talking tech:

 Establish a shared language/vocabulary upfront.
-If you need to use any words the average high-school student wouldn t understand, make sure that your audience already knows them, or clearly define them before launching into the explanation.
+If you need to use any words the average high-school student wouldn't understand, make sure that your audience already knows them, or clearly define them before launching into the explanation.

 Use relatable concepts.
 Technical challenges are often compared to other technical challenges: that does not work when talking to non-technical staff.
 Rather than describing your slow data transfer in bytes per second, compare it to traffic on a highway.